camunda/camunda-docs/docs/components/sap/odata-connector.md

 ## Overview

-For a standard overview of the steps involved in the SAP OData Connector, examine the diagram below:
+For a standard overview of the steps involved in the SAP OData Connector, see the following diagram:

 ![OData steps](./img/odata-steps.png)